 The eponymous book by Ian Gammie and Dr Derek McCulloch is a catalogue and appraisal of the eight books of music which are held by the Jane Austen Memorial Trust at Chawton.
 These have never been fully catalogued and on closer inspection proved to have 300 musical items, featuring almost every type of vocal and instrumental music available at the time (the pieces range from the late 1750s to approx 1810).

-It has been an interesting project so far, and is subsequently being continued by academics at Southampton University.
+It has been an interesting project, and is subsequently being continued by academics at Southampton University, Department of English.
 Three of the volumes are manuscript books of 85 - 95 pages each; two of them are in Jane Austen's own hand.
 There were travelling music libraries at the time run by various publishers, and she either borrowed works from these libraries or directly from friends.
 Presumably she copied the pieces she liked best into her manuscript books before having to return the originals.

 Four of the books are bound up collections of sheet music - sonatas, songs, a concerto, dance music, chamber music with string or wind instruments, operatic arias arranged for voice and piano or even as piano duets, Scotch and Irish folksongs - virtually every type of music of the day except for symhonies.
 One book is a 'scrap-book' collection, a mixture of manuscript pieces stuck into a homemade cover amongst a variety of printed sheet music.